pedrolpena/iridiumftp/README.txt

 ppp-off     - bash script that closes a connection on ppp0 ppp-on      - bash script to start pppd(this should actually not be there,
-                  it will be created when running install.sh) rasdial     - wrapper that mimics  certain aspects of rasdial.exe start_chat  - bash script that starts the chat program(this should actually not be there, it will be created when running install.sh)
+                  it will be created when running install.sh) rasdial.tmp - used to create rasdial, the wrapper that mimics  certain aspects of rasdial.exe start_chat  - bash script that starts the chat program(this should actually not be there, it will be created when running install.sh)